 During his 50 year career with the MBMG, Dr. Richard (Dick) Berg studied building stone, zeolites, barite, talc, bentonite, potash, vermiculite, and sapphires, in addition to geologic mapping.
 This research collection represents a diverse and unique primary source related to Montana’s industrial minerals.

-The Industrial Minerals and Sapphires research collection includes approximately 40 boxes of specimens and thin sections, more than 100 field books, and a file of field maps.
+The Industrial Minerals and Sapphires Research Collection includes approximately 40 boxes of specimens and thin sections, more than 100 field books, and a file of field maps.
 Materials relate to studies primarily about building stone, zeolites, barite, and talc conducted by Dick Berg from about 1966 through 2018.
 This collection supplements 94 MBMG publications and 46 external publications authored or co-authored by Dr. Berg.
 Digital copies of the field notebooks can be accessed through our archive search engine using the search word ‘Berg’.
-Contact the MBMG Mining Archives office for further information about accessing this collection.

 New World Project

 This collection contains information related to environmental assessment of the proposed New World Mine, adjacent to Yellowstone National Park in Park County, Montana.
 The proposed mine created substantial public concern and, in 1995, a public trust purchased the property and withdrew it from mining development.
 The collection contains over 53,000 pages of geologic, hydrogeologic, and geophysical data, and 1,217 related maps.
 These materials were amassed during mine development and environmental review processes; it represents the most comprehensive extant data set related to this world-class Eocene epithermal gold deposit.

 Materials in the collection have been digitized and are available by contacting the MBMG Mining Archives office.